 MYTH: My rent is based on my income.

-Most affordable housing programs in the city—from Mitchell-Lama co-ops to 80/20 rentals to Section 8 vouchers—come with income restrictions for residents.
+Most affordable housing programs in the city—such as Mitchell-Lama co-ops, 80/20 rentals and Section 8 vouchers—come with income restrictions for residents.
 Not so for rent-stabilization (with one big exception, below).
 Getting a rent-stabilized apartment has almost nothing to do with the amount of money you earn and everything to do with your luck unearthing one of these spots.
-(Although, of course, a landlord will still verify that you make enough to pay the rent.)
+Although, of course, a landlord will still verify that you make enough to pay the rent.

-Here’s the exception: if you're a current tenant making more than $200,000 a year for two years in a row and the legal stabilized rent of your apartment surpasses $2,700 a month, the unit will be destabilized.
-(So yes, that stereotype of the wealthy heiress hanging onto an impossibly cheap apartment is also a fiction.
-More than a third of rent-stabilized tenants spend 50 percent or more of their income on rent, Goldstein says.)
+Here’s the exception: if you're a current tenant making more than $200,000 a year for two years in a row and the legal stabilized rent of your apartment surpasses $2,733.75 a month, the unit will be destabilized.
+So yes, that stereotype of the wealthy heiress hanging onto an impossibly cheap apartment is also a fiction.
+More than a third of rent-stabilized tenants spend 50 percent or more of their income on rent, Goldstein says.

 MYTH: My rent will only go up once a year.

 Annual rent increases are set by the Rent Guidelines Board, a city agency that meets every June to vote on hikes for one- and two-year leases.
-For the past two years, the board has approved a rent freeze for one-year leases, and a two-percent increase for two-year leases.
+Currently, landlords are seeking an increase of 4 percent on one-year lease renewals and 7 percent on two-year lease renewals.

-However, there are a few other ways your landlord can raise the rent year-round:
+There are also a few other ways your landlord can raise the rent year-round:

 - Improvements to your apartment: If a landlord installs a new appliance or otherwise spiffs up your place, they can pass on 1/40th or 1/60th of the cost (depending on whether the building has fewer than, or more than, 35 units, respectively) to you in the form of higher rent.
-For example, the East Village's Lynn got a new fridge and wound up paying $8 a month more.
 Keep in mind that a landlord must get your written permission to make these upgrades.
 (If the apartment is empty, no permission is needed.)

 - Getting rid of a preferential rent: If you’re paying less than the apartment’s legal stabilized rent—say, if the legal rent is higher than the cost of renting in your neighborhood—a landlord can spike the rent to the legal rate the next time the lease is up.
 “People often don’t know if they’re preferential rent tenants until they get the lease renewal,” Goldstein says.